 Fourth among the components to consider is the existence of artificial intelligence.
 Five years ago, this element would have been a non-starter.
 Times have changed to the extent that employees expect artificial intelligence to be a part of their online benefits enrollment experience because they are accustomed to AI with their retail shopping experiences.
 Just about every online shopping experience now involves some form of AI and shopping for benefits should not be different.

 Finally, and likely most importantly, take into account the cost for the benefits administration vendor and the platform your company engages with.
-If your organization is cost-conscious, the axiom of you get with you pay for rears its ugly head.
+If your organization is cost-conscious, the axiom of you get what you pay for rears its ugly head.
 By taking an overly frugal approach with a benefits administration vendor, your employees will lose out on resources such as decision support and online educational tools and a robust, complex employee service center.
 This in turn will lead to unengaged employees and a total lack of appreciation for the benefit program offered by your employer.
 In addition, when seeking a new benefits administration vendor, or simply evaluating your incumbent vendor, ask for financial modeling exhibiting the gross cost of the platform.
 That is, ensure your cost estimate can take into account any savings generated by the platform and vendor.
 By simply asking for the per employee per month fee, you may be shortchanging your eventual analysis.

-Searching for a new benefits administration vendor, or evaluating the efficacy of your current vendor, does not have to be a Sisyphusian task.
+Searching for a new benefits administration vendor, or evaluating the efficacy of your current vendor, does not have to be a Sisyphean task.
 Indeed, if you follow the five essentials outlined above you will be able to rest easy in knowing you picked the best vendor for your organization and its employees causing your employees to value the benefits offered.